 If you have the time and patience, you’ll never find better value than building a machine yourself.
 If you choose this route, you’re in luck: It’s easier than ever to find, buy, and assemble parts for a DIY desktop gaming PC.
 Start with PC Part Picker.
 It’s the ultimate resource for building your own PC.
 Not only is it full of guides on how to get started, choose parts, and put them together into a final build, but it also includes a huge library of full builds that you can use as a guide.

-You can choose one as your model, based on filters like price, GPU, or many other variables, and then track it precisely or modify it as you see fit.
+You can choose one as your model using filters such as price, GPU, and other variables, then track it precisely or modify it as you see fit.
 Of course, you can also create your own version from scratch.
-Either start with a barebones kit including a case, motherboard, PSU and sometimes cooling and CPU, or choose each part individually.
+Either start with a bare-bones kit that includes a case, motherboard, PSU, and sometimes CPU and cooling, or choose each part individually.

-PC Part Picker will ensure that all your components work together in harmony and will set up purchasing links where you can purchase them all at competitive prices.
+PC Part Picker will ensure that all your components work together in harmony and set up purchasing links so you can buy them all at competitive prices.
 That said, the same pricing tips I mentioned in the prebuilt section apply to components.
 It’s often best to wait for sales, whether they’re major events like Black Friday or following the introduction of a new CPU or GPU series.